mmontone/ten/README.md

 Templates are organized in `sections`. `sections` are the parts of the templates that are inherited.

 Use `{{super}}` inside a `section` to render the parent `section`.

+TEN leverages CLOS for implementing template inheritance.
+Templates are compiled to classes and generic functions `render-template` and `render-section`.

 Have a look at some [examples of template inheritance](https://github.com/mmontone/ten/blob/master/examples/inheritance.html).